Knowing When It’s Time to Transition a Loved One to Assisted Living

 Once you’ve determined the need for further care, you can start to explore the different solutions that include assisted living.
 According to Holly Wilson, there will likely be some trial and error involved.
 It’s rarely a ‘one and done’ solution, she says, and the process is different for every family.
 And working through any mistakes with open communication and an “in this together” mentality can help ease your loved one’s stress.
 “The most important thing is that they feel supported,” says Holly.

 This can also mean helping them navigate this new transition.
 Involving your loved one in the day-to-day goals, even small ones, can help give them the sense of independence and empowerment.
 Holly recommends working with the family support system to identify obvious barriers and hurdles for your loved one.
 These may include health conditions, difficulty with change, and tendency toward anxiety or panic.
 Acknowledging these within the family or supportive group and adjusting to avoid or remove them can help smooth out the process.

 Learn about and gather resources

 Knowing what supportive resources you have is key to the transition, says Holly.
 Private care options, community support services like church programs, and Meals on Wheels may also be good options.
 Holly also advises adding in a care manager referred by someone you trust or a local senior community.
 A care manager can discuss difficult or complex issues, identify the level of care needed, and help the family plan with the best options.

 The Era Living Community Relations team also offers resources to help families reach the solution they need.
 “We’re not just focused on moving someone into assisted living if that’s not what’s best for them,” says Holly.
 “We have a responsibility and moral obligation to help them find the best setting for them.”

-If you know of a loved one that may be need assisted living care, you can reach out to the Era Living Community Relations team with questions.
-You can also learn more about Era Living’s Assisted Living Plus services.
+If you know of a loved one that may be need assisted living care, you can reach out to care experts on the Era Living Community Relations team with questions.